-The Patricia Gurin Certificate of Merit in Intergroup Relations is awarded to seniors who have demonstrated academic mastery in intergroup relations.
-The award's requirements include peer facilitation of intergroup dialogues, multiple courses in intergroup relations, and a high level of academic achievement in these courses.
-Students interested in the award should contact Taryn Petryk at email@example.com .
-The award is named in honor of Patricia Gurin, Nancy Cantor Distinguished Professor Emerita, whose courageous and loving leadership in the cause of social justice inspires and informs the work of The Program on Intergroup Relations.
+The Patricia Gurin Certificate of Merit in Intergroup Relations is awarded to graduating undergraduate and graduate students who have demonstrated academic mastery in intergroup relations.
+The award's requirements include peer facilitation of intergroup dialogues, multiple courses in intergroup relations (for undergraduates), and a high level of academic achievement in these courses.
+Students interested in the award should contact IGR.Info@umich.edu.
+The award is named in honor of Patricia Gurin, Nancy Cantor Distinguished Professor Emerita, whose courageous and loving leadership in the cause of social justice inspires and informs the work of The Program on Intergroup Relations (IGR).

-1. Certificates will be awarded to persons who have completed at least 5 intergroup relations-related courses, with a grade point average of at least 3.5 in these courses.
+Certificates will be awarded to undergraduate persons who have completed at least 5 intergroup relations-related courses, with a grade point average of at least 3.5 in these courses.

 - Students may request consideration of other courses on social diversity or social justice topics.